grantcolley/tradeview/README.md

 ![Alt text](/README-images/tradeview.PNG?raw=true "Trade View")

 #### Strategies
 Strategies are run on the [tradeserver](https://github.com/grantcolley/tradeserver) and can be monitored by one or more users.
-It is possible to update a running strategies parameters in realtime e.g. buy and sell triggers.
+It is possible to update a running strategies parameters in realtime e.g. buy and sell triggers or suspend trading.

 ![Alt text](/README-images/strategies.PNG?raw=true "Strategies")